warnov/CryptoWar/README.md

 How to Use It:
 -----------

-Just add a reference to
+Just add the reference

-    WarNov.RijndaelManagedWrapper
+    using WarNov.AESManagedWrapper;
+or

+     using WarNov.AESManagedWrapper.NetStandard;

 and call the statics methods: